mjguillemette/dice/ps1-horror-bedroom/ARCHITECTURE.md

-# Architecture Improvements & Scalability Plan
+# Architecture, Combat & Scalability Plan

 ## Overview
-This document outlines the architectural improvements for performance, maintainability, and scalability as the game grows to include many dice types and items with unique physics and scoring modifiers.
+This document outlines the architectural improvements for performance, maintainability, and scalability as the game grows to include a dice-based combat system, many dice types, and items with unique physics and scoring modifiers.

+## 1. Core Gameplay Systems

+### Combat System
+The combat system is a turn-based loop managed by `combatSystem.ts`.

+-   **Turn Management**: The system determines whether it is the player's turn or the enemy's turn.
+-   **Player Actions**: On the player's turn, the settled dice values are used to determine available actions (e.g., attack, defend).
+The `scoringSystem` calculates the power of these actions, which scales with the player's score.
+-   **Enemy Actions**: On the enemy's turn, the `enemySystem` dictates enemy behavior.
+Enemies roll dice via animation and select actions from their unique skill set.
+-   **HP System**: Player HP is managed within the combat system.
+Max HP is always equal to the "Highest Total" score achieved, creating a direct link between performance and survivability.

+### Enemy Spawning System
+-   **Trigger**: Enemies are spawned by the `enemySystem.ts` when the dice tray is used.
+-   **Location**: Enemies appear directly on the dice tray, making them immediate participants in the core gameplay area.
+-   **Enemy AI**: The `enemySystem` also controls enemy behavior, including action selection and targeting.

+### Player State Management
+-   **Health (HP)**: The player's current and max HP are tracked.
+Max HP is dynamically tied to the `Highest Total` score from the `scoringSystem`.
+-   **Actions**: Available player actions are determined by the `itemSystem` and the results of the dice roll.
+-   **Score-to-Power Scaling**: The effectiveness of player actions is directly proportional to their current score, creating a risk/reward dynamic.

-## 1. Performance Optimizations
+## 2. Performance Optimizations

 ### Current Bottlenecks
 - **Dice rendering**: Each die creates its own mesh and material